rks101/eglinux/README.md

 ## View file content

+When dealing with large files or logs, one may need to view portions of files. `cat filename` outputs everything (too much) on the screen.

-more     <= show file contents on the terminal, can search and navigate forward (ctrl+f) and backward (ctrl+b)
+`more`     <= show file contents on the terminal, can search and navigate forward (ctrl+f) and backward (ctrl+b)
-less     <= show file contents, does not echo on terminal, faster to load for large files
+`less`     <= show file contents, does not echo on terminal, faster to load for large files

-tail     <= show last part/lines of a file
+`tail`     <= show last part/lines of a file, default 10 lines from the end
-tail -f  <= show last part/lines of a file that is getting updated like logs
+`tail -f`  <= show last part/lines of a file that is getting updated, like logs, e.g., tail -f /var/log/syslog
-head     <= show starting lines of a file
+`head`     <= show starting lines of a file, default 10 lines from the start

-Q. How can one view lines 91 to 95 using head and tail?
+Q. How can one view (show on the terminal) lines 91 to 95?
+Hint: use head and tail commands.

 ```
 head -95 id_name.txt | tail +91